 PS: Please ask me about any details you have questions concerning, and if any grade you receive is, in your perception, unfair.

-Sample Essay research fields:
+Sample Essays:

-None of these topics are to be taken as is: each one must be used as a guideline, and then broken down into smaller components.
-Discuss this with your instructor first!
+None of these should be taken as is: each one must be broken down into smaller studies, after discussion with me!

 Generalship in World War I: lions led by donkeys?